Quantized Conductance by Accelerated Electrons: Quantized conductance by accelerated electrons

-Consequently, the quantized conductance is derived from the equation of motion and the 1D density of state, and in stark contrast with the Landauer formula, the conductance is intrinsic in the ballistic 1D conductor; it does not originate in the contact resistances.
-Instead, the finite conductance originates in the finite time that is necessary for electrons to travel a finite distance.
-Note the difference between the superconductor and this model.
-In contrast to this model, no voltage drop occurs in the superconductor.
-In addition, the difference between our model and the Drude model becomes apparent.
-The Drude model considers a macroscopic number of electrons moving at a constant averaged velocity.
-Thus, the Drude model, as well as Landauer's formalism, originates in the linear motion of constant speed, whereas our model attributes the quantized conductance to the linear motion of uniform acceleration.
-The concept of a constant averaged velocity is adopted in the Kubo formula\cite{FisherLee,BarangerStone,Kawabata_Review} and several other studies\cite{Geng}, which basically treat the non-equilibrium effect as a perturbation method; thus, they consider the motion of constant speed in the equilibrated limit, and then the conductance is derived as a linear response to a time-dependent external field.
-However, we consider that the field is time-independent and so is the Hamiltonian, and thus the system is in a quasi-equilibrium state with no energy dissipation.
-Therefore, Kubo's linear response theory cannot be applied to the proposed model.
-We will discuss the timescale in which the Kubo formula becomes important in Sec.\,\ref{QPCsIn2DES}.
+Consequently, the quantized conductance is derived from the equation of motion and, unlike the Landauer formula, the conductance is intrinsic to the ballistic 1D conductor; it does not originate in the contact resistances.
+Instead, the finite conductance arises from the finite time required for electrons to travel a finite distance.
+Notice the difference between the superconductor and this model.
+In contrast to this model, there is no voltage drop in the superconductor.
+In addition, the difference between our model and the Drude model becomes clear.
+The Drude model, as well as the Landauer model, considers a macroscopic number of electrons moving at a constant averaged velocity.
+However, our model considers the linear motion of uniform acceleration: electrons free-fall over a distance of only $\approx 100$\,nm for a QPC in a 2DES.
+The concept of a constant averaged velocity is adopted in the Kubo formula\cite{FisherLee,BarangerStone,Kawabata_Review} and several other studies\cite{Geng}, which basically treat the non-equilibrium effect as a perturbation method; thus, they consider the motion of constant velocity in the equilibrium limit, and then derive the conductance as a linear response to a time-dependent external field.
+However, we assume that the field is time-independent and so is the Hamiltonian, and thus the system is in a quasi-equilibrium state with no energy dissipation.
+We will discuss the timescale which switches between the conduction region and non-conduction region in Sec.\,\ref{QPCsIn2DES}.